After spending Rs 5 cr to save homes, Campa Cola residents have to move out

-All efforts put in by residents to regularise their flats seem to have been in vain, as the Supreme Court rejected their plea against vacating their homes yesterday; owners started packing and shifting their belongings
+All efforts put in by residents to regularise their flats seem to have been in vain, as the SC rejected their plea against vacating their homes yesterday; owners started packing and shifting their belongings

 The final ray of hope for residents of the disputed flats in the Campa Cola society in Worli diminished yesterday, when the Supreme Court rejected their plea to stay evacuation of their flats.
 After the apex court dismissed the plea in the morning yesterday, inhabitants started packing their bags.